samuelhe52/Blog/docs/ai-post-conversion-prompt.md

 6. Reconstruct the file with YAML frontmatter containing only the required fields in this order: `title`, `description`, `date`, `lang`, `translationSlug`, `author`.
 7. Body starts immediately after frontmatter.
 All sections should begin at `##` or lower; keep relative heading hierarchy.
 8. Output the full transformed markdown ready to save at the correct path under `src/content/posts/{lang}/`.
+9. Fix links to other markdown files: convert relative `.md` references to site URLs with trailing slashes that match the generated permalinks.

 ### Example header (realistic)